CraftedBySiddhesh/ai-autocad-chatbot/README.md

 A conversational assistant that turns natural language or sketches into CAD deliverables.
 This repository is being developed in staged milestones; the current focus is establishing deterministic tooling, configuration, and a minimal CAD core that can emit DXF geometry.
+Stages 04–06 add a deterministic mini-DSL, an LLM-backed parser, and clarification/memory components that blend rule-based and generative understanding.

 ## Getting Started